The Ultimate Guide to Vulnerability Scanning

 Who are vulnerability scanning tools for?

-In the UK, a recent survey conducted by Ipsos Mori on behalf of the UK Government concluded that almost two thirds (61%) of medium to large sized businesses identified at least one cyber security attack or breach in the last 12 months.
-Smaller businesses are no exception though, of which (32%) reported an attack or breach.
+In the UK, a recent survey conducted by the UK Government concluded that almost two thirds (61%) of medium to large sized businesses identified a cyber attack in the last 12 months.
+Smaller businesses are no exception though, of which (38%) reported an attack or breach.
 These findings show that businesses of all sizes should consider the threats that are out there, and develop a security strategy that stands up to them.

 You may not think you have anything worth hacking.
 But in 2020, it’s very rare that a business of any size does not rely on technology to operate.
 Whether it’s delivering marketing or blog content via a website, operating internet-exposed applications or services, or simply the laptops your employees use for work; there’s almost always a range of systems that could be attacked.
 All of these systems comprise an attack surface for hackers to target.
 Successful breaches then lead to ransomware attacks, or even a compromise of less-sensitive data (such as names and addresses), which can result in an exodus of customers to a competitor, or a hefty GDPR fine.

-Developing a comprehensive security strategy to mitigate these threats is a process that takes years to get right, and it’s one which should constantly change and adapt as an organisation grows and the threat landscape evolves.
-Vulnerability scanners offer an excellent starting point though, allowing an organisation to identify their most serious and most exposed technical weaknesses so they can react before an attacker takes advantage.
+Developing a comprehensive security strategy to mitigate these threats is a process that takes years to get right, and it’s one which should constantly change and adapt as an organization grows and the threat landscape evolves.
+Vulnerability scanners offer an excellent starting point though, allowing an organization to identify their most serious and most exposed technical weaknesses so they can react before an attacker takes advantage.

 In short, every business should understand where their cyber weaknesses are, and get them fixed.

 Vulnerability scanning vs penetration testing?